-Child and Adolescent Psychiatrist
+Child and adolescent psychiatrist

-He can prescribe and manage your kid's medication.
+They can prescribe and manage your kid's medication.
 Your pediatrician can do the same, of course, but a psychiatrist is a specialist who has the expertise to closely monitor the effects of different drugs.

 A psychologist will likely use one of these types of treatment: